Common Divorce Questions

 What must I show?

-You have to show one of the 5 facts i.e adultery, unreasonable behaviour, desertion (for 2 Years), 3 years separation with consent, or 4 years separation.
-The first three are under a FAULT basis, and the last two are under a NO-FAULT BASIS.
+You have to show one of the 6 facts i.e adultery, unreasonable behaviour, desertion (for 2 Years), 3 years separation with consent, or 4 years separation without consent, or mutual agreement.
+The first 3 are under a FAULT basis, and the last 3 are under a NO-FAULT BASIS.

 Read More: The Grounds for Divorce Revised